 IT’S NOT TOO LATE TO PAY DELINQUENT TAXES

-St. Tammany Parish Sheriff Randy Smith reminds the public the annual tax sale for delinquent 2019 taxes will occur online this year in order to abide by all Covid-19 recommendations and requirements.
+St. Tammany Parish Sheriff Randy Smith reminds the public the annual tax sale for delinquent 2020 taxes will occur online again this year in order to avoid crowding a courtroom with tax sale buyers.

 It is not too late for property owners to settle delinquent tax bills prior to the sale.
-However, delinquent property tax payments must be made by noon on July 16 so payments can be recorded and those properties removed from the website before the sale begins.
+However, delinquent taxpayers are strongly encouraged to make their payments by noon on July 16 so payments can be recorded and those properties removed from the website before the sale begins.

 Property tax payments may be made Monday-Friday between 8 a.m. and 4:30 p.m. at the Justice Center in Covington or at the Sheriff's Slidell Administrative Complex at 300 Brownswitch Road.
 Payments may be made in person by certified check, cash, money order or by credit card (a 2.5% convenience fee will be charged on credit card transactions).
 Payments can also be made online at https://secure.stpsopayments.com via credit card.

 The tax sale process completes the annual property tax collection cycle.
 The sale is not of the structure or land itself, but of a tax title, which places a lien against the delinquent property.
 Tax sale buyers pay the tax that is due, interests and other costs incurred in the collection process.